 - Proof of ownership by owner of the goods for at least 6 months

 - Diplomatic protocol, if applicable

-- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.
+- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of 12 months from the date following its import.

 - New cars can be registered to persons having a Croatian residence permit.

 - Car must not be older than 7 years old for import into Croatia.

 - Vehicles can only be imported duty / tax free with a diplomatic protocol issued by the Croatian Ministry of Foreign Affairs.

 - Without protocol, temporary import is possible but a fee will be charged.

 - Temporary import is possible without Customs clearance if the vehicle will stay in Croatia for no more than 6 months

 - After 6 months of using the vehicle in Croatia, the vehicle must be exported and will not be allowed back into Croatia until a total of 12 months from original imported date.